When is the next green list update announcement?

 Which countries are on the green list now?

-A mere 12 destinations made it onto the first green list, many of which do not currently let in British travellers or are impossible to reach directly, thereby necessitating travel through an amber country.
-The only possible holiday destinations look to be Portugal, Gibraltar and Iceland.
+A mere 12 destinations made it onto the first green list in May, many of which do not currently let in British travellers or are impossible to reach directly, thereby necessitating travel through an amber country.

+On 3 June, Portugal was removed from the green list, with changes coming into effect at 4am on 8 June

 Green list in full